Julio Xavier Labayen

 Bishop Labayen, OCD is portrayed in this mural entitled "Hope in Struggle" dressed simply in camisa de chino.
 He points towards the light and the rainbow, the "dream of the Father" leading the Church of the Poor.

-Julio Xavier Lizares Labayen Jr. (July 23, 1926 - April 27, 2016) was a Filipino Catholic prelate.
-Ordained to the priesthood in 1955 as a Discalced Carmelite, he served as bishop and prelate of the Territorial Prelature of Infanta, Philippines from 1966 until 2003.
+The Most Reverend Julio Xavier Lizares Labayen Jr., OCD (July 23, 1926 - April 27, 2016) was a Filipino Catholic prelate.
+Known for his staunch defense of human rights, especially during martial law in the Philippines, he served as prelate of the Prelature of Infanta, Philippines from 1966 until 2003.
 He was among the first Filipino Discalced Carmelites in the 1950s.
 He was the first Filipino Discalced Carmelite bishop and the second bishop/prelate of Infanta.

-He was a staunch defender of human rights, especially during the years of the Martial Law in the Philippines, being known to be one of the "Magnificent 7" who voiced their opposition to the Marcos regime.
+Early life and education

+Julio Lizares Labayen was born on July 23, 1926 at Talisay, Negros Occidental.
+He was one of eight children of Julio Diaz Labayen and Mercedes Alunan Lizares.
+After finishing his primary and secondary education in Bacolod, he decided to enter the priesthood.
+While his parents consented, they still urged him to go to college first and "prove that he could do the things priests had to do."
+As a response to his parents' challenge, he joined the Eucharistic Crusade and taught catechism to their neighborhood.

+During World War II, he organized a basketball league with then-Seminarian Antonio Fortich as coach; this made him a basketball superstar in their province.

+After the war, he enrolled at the University of San Agustin in Iloilo City and majored in Arts.
+As a student, he became the captain of the university's basketball team, and a writer for the school paper.
+Around 1946, Labayen met then-Fr.
+Patrick Shanley, OCD, who was then serving as a military chaplain in the Philippines.
+This meeting made him interested in the Carmelites.
+A year after this meeting, he graduated with a Pre-Medicine degree.